TL;DR

 - Sleep: Aim for 7-9 hours of quality sleep per night.
 Sleep is critical for cognitive function, immune response, and mental health.
 Create a relaxing bedtime routine and a dark, cool, and quiet sleep environment.

 - Activity: The NHS recommends at least 150 minutes of moderate-intensity activity (like brisk walking or cycling) or 75 minutes of vigorous-intensity activity (like running) a week.
-Find something you enjoy to ensure you stick with it.
+Find something you enjoy to help support you stick with it.

 Pillar 3: Proactive Planning – Architecting Your Legacy